Panzer I Ausf. C

 The Panzerkampfwagen I Ausf.
-C, also known as its prototype name VK 6.01, was a German light tank from the Second World War.
+C, also known by its prototype name VK 6.01, was a German light tank from the Second World War.
 Although the Panzer I Ausf.
 C was formally designated as a modification of the Panzer I, it was actually a completely new vehicle.
 This variant has little similarity with earlier Ausf.
 A and B variants - one of the main distinctions being the use of the Schachtellaufwerk inter-leaved track wheels which was used in many later German tanks during the war.

 History

 Development of Panzer I Ausf.
 C was started in the autumn of 1939 by Krauss-Maffei and Daimler-Benz on the instructions of the Wehrmacht to create a light airborne tank.
 From July to December 1942, 40 Panzer I Ausf.
 C units were produced (serial numbers 150101 - 150140), including 6 prototypes.
 Two tanks were deployed to the Panzer I Division.

 Design

-Armament
+The chassis design was influenced by Krauss Maffei earlier work with halftracks including the 8-ton Sd.Kfz.
+7 halftrack.

-The turret holds a 7.92 mm Mauser E.W.
-141 semi-automatic anti-tank rifle, unique to this tank.
-The gun boasted a rate up to 100 rpm, but lacked in penetration.
-Although this tank proved to not be effective against similar armored tanks, it was proven to be able to clear small arms and halt defending forces amid Operation Barbarossa.
+The turret armament was the Mauser E.W.
+141 semi-automatic gun derived from the MG151 cannon and firing the 7.92 mm Patrone round as used in German anti-tank rifles such as the Panzerbüchse 38 and Panzerbüchse 39.
+The gun was unique to this tank, chosen as it could not carry a 20mm cannon.
+The gun could fire at up to 100 rounds per minute but lacked in penetration.
+Although this tank proved not to be effective against similar armored tanks, it was proven to be able to clear small arms and halt defending forces during Operation Barbarossa.